5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 ## NOTES
 - You should only import tables with maciASL if you know they are unmodified.
 Otherwise, dump the OEM ACPI Tables using the debug version of OpenCore and enabling the `SysReport` Quirk and work with those.
-- OpenCore 0.9.2 introduced a new Kernel Quirk called `DisableIoMapperMapping` which removes the Reserved Memory Regions from memory, so dropping and replacing the `DMAR` table is no longer a necessity.
+- OpenCore 0.9.2 introduced a new Kernel Quirk called `DisableIoMapperMapping` which removes the Reserved Memory Regions from memory, so dropping and replacing the `DMAR` table is no longer a necessity in macOS 13.3+.
 Refer to OpenCore's Documentation for more details.